- This event has passed.

 **Details and link access will be sent directly to you after you register

-From his 26 years as a water referee at the Colorado Water Court, Clay brings his wealth of knowledge that earned him a reputation as one of the top experts in water law to this “Water in a Nutshell” course.
+Don’t miss this opportunity with Aaron Clay in an on-line setting!
+From his 26 years as a water referee at the Colorado Water Court, Clay brings his wealth of knowledge that earned him a reputation as one of the top experts in water law to this eight hour “Water in a Nutshell” course.

-We welcome EVERYONE in Colorado, including landowners, realtors, lawyers, water district employees, and anyone else interested in water law.
+We welcome EVERYONE, including landowners, realtors, lawyers, water district employees, general public and anyone interested in water law.

-Registration is $35.00, which includes a hard copy of the Citizen’s Guide to Colorado Water Law, Citizens Guide to Interstate Compacts ($20.00 value) and course materials all mailed directly to you. **$55.00 if you wish to receive Continuing Education Credits.
-Includes Registration, all course materials and CE or CLE’s.
+Registration is $35.00, which includes course materials mailed directly to you. **$55.00 if you wish to receive Continuing Education Credits.

 Pre-registration is required!
 Register early as this workshop is sure to sell out.